 Gabrielle Korn is a fashion-forward Brooklyn babe that we wish we could hang out with all day, and she also parents the cutest poodle ever.
-She currently oversees digital strategy at NYLON as their Digital Editorial Director and was formerly the Beauty Editor at Refinery 29.
+She is currently the Editor-in-Chief at NYLON and was formerly the Beauty Editor at Refinery 29.
 As a self-proclaimed Nasty Woman, Gabrielle is also a strong supporter of queer and feminist culture.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 "The first time I was really heartbroken, at 20, I got so stuck on someone.
 We had been friends who started sleeping together in secret, and while I was falling for her, she made it clear that it was never going to be more than what it was.
 She simply didn't want to be with me, but I couldn't hear it.
 In hindsight, that sort of honesty was a gift: It was a chance to see the situation for what it was, and move on.
 Of course, I didn't see it like that.
 I just thought she was wrong, and that she would eventually realize it.
 I wish I could have known that when someone can’t give you what you want, and they are up front with you about it, it’s a weird sort of kindness—it sets you free."